raoufswe/Incident-Investigation-VR/README.md

-**A virtual realily application to enable virtual incident investigation.**
+**A virtual reality application to enable virtual incident investigation.**

 The application was developed using React VR and it supports the following functions: